HouseTrip/housetrip.github.com/_posts/2013-11-14-good-readmes.md

 If your README is bad, depending on the situation they'll just move on and find another tool, have trouble understanding what's going on, or misuse your code.
-In a company setting, this is even more important as there might not be another initialsource of knowledge about the software (Stack Overflow, blogs, etc).
+In a company setting, this is even more important as there might not be another initial source of knowledge about the software (Stack Overflow, blogs, etc).

 Here's a few toughts on how to write a great README.